New survey findings reveal the importance of offering patients choice when it comes to improving clinical trial diversity, access, and engagement.

 Surprisingly, the findings do not show dramatic differences in attitudes and experiences based on demographic factors.
 Rather, they show differences based on personal preference and deliver a clear message to the industry that patients want and, in fact, need choice in their healthcare experience.

-Hybrid clinical trials are a combination of remote and in-person participation.
-They offer sponsors an adaptive approach that can minimize barriers to participation and help improve enrollment of underrepresented populations.
-They offer patients increased access, convenience, and flexibility and, most importantly, choice.
-By leveraging hybrid solutions—such as telehealth or medication delivery—that align with individual needs and preferences, clinical trial sponsors can reach and engage patients where they are in their daily lives
+Hybrid offer sponsors an adaptive approach that can minimize barriers to participation and help improve enrollment of underrepresented populations.
+It offers patients increased access, convenience, flexibility, and, most importantly, choice.
+By leveraging a hybrid approach with a mix of customized solutions that align with individual needs and preferences, clinical trial sponsors can reach and engage patients where they are in their daily lives